Judaism: Core tenets

 Judaism does not possess fixed, universally binding articles of faith, in the same sense as those instituted by Christianity and Islam, though some are incorporated into the liturgy to a certain extent.
 Scholars throughout Jewish history have proposed numerous formulations of Judaism's core tenets, all of which have met with criticism.
 In the 12th century, Maimonides developed his 13 principles of faith, which is the most widely accepted formulation.
 According to Maimonides, any Jew who rejects even one of these principles would be considered an apostate and a heretic.
-Jewish scholars have held points of view diverging in various ways from Maimonides' principles.
-Thus, within Reform Judaism only the first five principles are endorsed.
+Jewish scholars have held points of view diverging in various ways from his principles.
+Thus, within Reform Judaism, only the first five principles are endorsed.

-In Maimonides' time, his list of tenets was criticized by Hasdai Crescas and Joseph Albo.
-Albo and Abraham ben David argued that Maimonides' principles contained too many items that, while true, were not fundamentals of the faith.
+In the time of Maimonides, his list of tenets was criticized by Hasdai Crescas and Joseph Albo.
+Albo and Abraham ben David argued that his principles contained too many items that, while true, were not fundamentals of the faith.
 Along these lines, the ancient Jewish historian Josephus emphasized practice and observances rather than theology, associating apostasy with a failure to observe Halakha and maintaining that the requirements for conversion to Judaism included circumcision and adherence to traditional customs.
-Maimonides' principles were largely ignored over the next few centuries.
-Later, two poetic restatements of these principles ("Ani Ma'amin" and "Yigdal") became integrated into many Jewish liturgies, leading to their eventual near-universal acceptance.
+The 13 principles were largely ignored over the next few centuries.
+Later, two poetic restatements of these principles, Ani Ma'amin (אֲנִי מַאֲמִין) and Yigdal (יִגְדַּל), became integrated into many Jewish liturgies, leading to their eventual near-universal acceptance.

-The oldest instance of the Karaite movement's formulation of articles of faith is found in the work of the 12th century figure Judah Hadassi:
+The oldest instance of the Karaite movement's formulation of articles of faith is found in the work of the 12th-century figure Judah Hadassi: